JAPAN TRAVEL INFORMATION FROM ACCESS TRIPS

 Japan expertly navigates the boundary between honoring the traditions of its past while charging into new technologies, as one immediately experiences upon arriving in this mesmerizing archipelago.
 The incredibly punctual bullet train system, which connects nearly every corner of Japan, whisks travelers past ancient temples and shrines, winds amongst the lush green mountains and rice paddies of the interior, and darts through pulsing, modern cities that seem ready to burst at the seams.

 Japan is also a place famous for its complex etiquette and conventions.
 The Japanese people are very courteous but it will be greatly appreciated if one bears a respectful attitude and can demonstrate a basic grasp of their etiquette.
-Some things to keep in mind are to remove shoes when entering a home, a ryokan (traditional Japanese inn) or anywhere with tatami (straw mats); bathe completely before soaking in the hot springs or bath houses prevalent in Japan; and of course, there is chopstick etiquette.
+Some things to keep in mind are to remove shoes when entering a home, a ryokan (traditional Japanese inn) or anywhere with tatami (straw mats); clean yourself thoroughly and ensure you are completely free of soap before soaking in the hot springs or bath houses prevalent in Japan; and of course, there is chopstick etiquette.
 Refrain from doing the following: sticking chopsticks vertically into a bowl of rice, using chopsticks to point, or using the eating end of the chopstick to serve yourself from the communal dishes – instead, flip your chopsticks around.
+Please do not pass items from one set of chopsticks to another as this is reminiscent of funerary rites in Japan.
 This article provides a basic overview of more important social rules.

 CLIMATE IN JAPAN